 How many courses?

-Which course in which program(s)?
+Which courses in which program(s)?

-- Bachelor students may take courses in the Bachelor degree program in Economics and Management (LECGE).
-Please note that there are only a limited number of courses given in English at the Bachelor level (1 or 2 /semester).
-We allow 3rd year bachelor exchange students to take courses offered in our 1st year Master program in Economics provided they have the necessary pre-requisites.
-Should your home university not allow you to take Master level courses, then you should have the necessary French language skills to follow classes in French.
+- Bachelor students may take courses in the Bachelor degree program in Economics and Management (courses with the LECGE code).
+However it is important to note that there are only a limited number of courses given in English at the Bachelor level.
+Therefore it is essential that you have a good level of French if you wish to take those courses.
+In some cases, we allow 3rd year bachelor exchange students to take courses offered in our 1st year Master program in Economics (they are mostly taught in English, courses with the LECON code), provided they have the necessary pre-requisites.
+Should your home university not allow you to take Masters level courses, then you should have the necessary French language skills to attend classes in French.

-- Depending on the specific requirements of the home institution, and upon explicit authorisation of the UCL International Affairs program coordinators, you might be allowed to follow a limited number of courses in other degree programs inside or outside the ESPO faculty (maximum 50% of your program).
-We draw your attention on the fact that - at UCL - Economics and Management belong to different faculties on Master level.
-Management courses on Master level are considered "other degree courses" (see above).
+- Depending on the specific requirements of your home institution, and upon explicit authorisation of the UCLouvain International Affairs program coordinators, you might be allowed to follow a limited number of courses in other degree programs inside or outside the ESPO faculty (maximum 50% of your program).
+We draw your attention to the fact that - at UCLouvain - Economics and Management (courses with the LSM code) belong to two different faculties at Master level.
+Management courses at Master level are considered "other degree courses" (see above).

-Master in Economics, Professional focus (click on each course to obtain course description and schedule)
+- Master in Economics, Professional focus (click on each course to obtain course description and schedule)

-Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management)
+- Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management)

 EXAM AND RESULTS

 At the end of your stay a transcript of records will be sent to the departmental coordinator of your home institution.
-This document is exclusively for academic recognition of courses taken at UCL by the home university.
+This document is exclusively for academic recognition of courses taken at UCLouvain by the home university.